spacetelescope/catkit2/docs/services/thorlabs_fw102c.rst

 Datastreams
 -----------
 ``position``: The commanded position of the filter wheel.
-This can have value 1, 2, 3, 4, 5, 6 indicating those respective positions.
+This can have the values specified by the service configuration.

 ``current_position``: The current position of the filter wheel.
-This can have value 1, 2, 3, 4, 5, 6 indicating those respective positions.
+This can have the values specified by the service configuration.